 Below is the closing section of our administrative officer cover letter example.

-I can’t wait for a chance to learn more about your production plans, and would welcome the opportunity of an interview to outline how my administrative leadership can make a difference — perhaps in some surprising ways.
+I can’t wait for a chance to understand more about your production plans and would love the opportunity of an interview to outline how my administrative leadership can make a difference – in some surprising ways.

 Sincerely,